 NATO’s relations with Austria

 NATO-Austria relations are conducted through the Partnership for Peace framework, which Austria joined in 1995.
-NATO and Austria actively cooperate in peace support operations, and have developed practical cooperation in a range of areas, as provided for in Austria’s Individual Partnership Programme (IPP).
+NATO and Austria actively cooperate in peace-support operations, and have developed practical cooperation in a range of areas, as provided for in Austria’s Individual Partnership Programme (IPP).

 An important area of cooperation is the country’s support for NATO-led operations.
-Austria has worked alongside the Allies in security and peacekeeping operations in Bosnia and Herzegovina, and currently has personnel deployed in Afghanistan and Kosovo.
+Austria has worked alongside the Allies in security and peacekeeping operations in Bosnia and Herzegovina, Kosovo and Afghanistan.

-NATO and Austria detail areas of cooperation and timelines in Austria’s Individual Partnership Programme (IPP) which is jointly agreed for a two-year period.
+NATO and Austria detail areas of cooperation and timelines in Austria’s Individual Partnership Programme (IPP), which is jointly agreed for a two-year period.
 Key areas include security and peacekeeping cooperation, humanitarian and disaster relief, and search and rescue operations.
-The IPP is soon to be replaced by an Individual Partnership and Cooperation Programme (IPCP) in accordance with NATO’s new partnership policy.

-Austria runs the Centre for Operations Preparation, a Partnership Training and Education Centre.
+Austria runs a PfP Training and Education Centre.
 It also leads the Balkans Regional Working Group in the framework of the PfP Consortium of Defense Academies and Security Studies Institutes (a voluntary association which works “in the spirit of PfP”, funded by Austria, Germany, Switzerland and the United States).

 Austrian forces joined the International Security Assistance Force (ISAF) in Afghanistan in 2002, providing expertise and logistical support.
 Throughout 2005, Austria deployed troops to work alongside the German-led Provincial Reconstruction Team (PRT) in Kunduz province to provide security for the Afghan parliamentary elections.